-Can you imagine Ford being obsessed mainly with whether the engineers love the howl and design of the F-150 engine, instead of simply delivering an awesome truck people want to drive?
+Can you imagine Ford being obsessed with whether the engineers love the howl and design of the F-150 engine, instead of simply delivering an awesome truck people want to drive?
 Never.
 But that's what digital media companies too often do.
-They produce journalism the way journalists want to produce it.
-And they design their products to maximize short-term buzz or revenue — not deliver the best experience possible.

-We are engineering Axios around a simple proposition: Deliver the cleanest, smartest, most efficient and trust-worthy experience for readers and advertisers alike.
+This is why we’ve engineered Axios around a simple proposition — deliver the clearest, smartest, most efficient and trustworthy experience for audience and advertisers alike.

 After all, people face a growing challenge to keep pace with changes unfolding before them.

 Some of the big trends that drive our coverage: